Here’s why iPhones and iPads take so long to turn on after dying:

 The Safeguard processes take time to ensure there’s no damage to software or information when the battery dies.

-If you want to learn all about why iPhones and iPads take so long to turn on after dying, then this article is for you.
+If you want to learn all about what exactly happens during shutdown and startup cycles, then this article is for you.

 Why Do iPhones and iPads Take So Long to Turn On After Dying?